 Rick: "We"?
-We didn't release him, I told you not to read the book, didn't I tell you not to read the book?
+What "we"?
+We didn't read that book.
+I told you not to mess around with that thing, didn't I tell you not to mess around with that thing!?

-- Karmic Death: Beni Gabor's greed comes back to bite him, just as Evy warned.
+- Beni Gabor's greed comes back to bite him, just as Evy warned.
 In scarab form.

 - Kiss of Distraction: Evy kisses Imhotep in order to break his concentration so the sandstorm he's creating to kill the heroes disperses.

 - Kleptomaniac Hero: Rick and Evy both steal from the American team at different points.
 Jonathan, on the other hand, is just a kleptomaniac.